-Now on Resy: Cassava, The Rustic, The Snug, and More Local Favorites
+Now on Resy: Collina, Mijoté, Prik Hom, and More Local Favorites

-From the relocation of a French-California bistro in North Beach to a cozy cocktail haunt in Pacific Heights, these are just a few of the beloved Bay Area spots that are now bookable on Resy.
+From a modern French bistro in the Mission to a market-driven Italian gem in Russian Hill, these are just a few of the beloved Bay Area spots that are now bookable on Resy.
 Right this way.

 Note: This list will be updated regularly with new additions each month, so be sure to check back often.
 For San Francisco’s newest restaurant openings, head here.